Repairing Reed-Solomon Codes With Multiple Erasures: Conclusions

 \subsection{Related Works and Performance Comparison}

-There exists a number of results in the literature that extend minimum storage regenerating (MSR) codes~\cite{Dimakis_etal2007, Dimakis_etal2010}, originally designed to recover single erasures only, to cope with multiple erasures.
+Apart from those recent works on repairing RS codes mentioned in Section~\ref{subsec:open_problems}, there is also a number of related results in the literature that extend minimum storage regenerating (MSR) codes~\cite{Dimakis_etal2007, Dimakis_etal2010}, originally designed to recover single erasures only, to cope with multiple erasures.
 In such settings, one often fixes $n$, $k$, and a finite field $B'$, and constructs an MDS code over a larger field $F' \cong B'^{s}$.
 The field extension degree $s$ is referred to as the \emph{subpacketization} level.
 In most of these works, $s$ is often larger than or equal to $n-k$.
 By contrast, in our work, we fix $n$, $k$, and $F$, and choose a subfield $B$ of $F$ so that $|F| = |B|^t$ and $t \leq \log_{|B|}(n-k) \ll n-k$.
-By slightly adapting the notation of~\cite{TamoWangBruck_ISIT2011}, we may define the \emph{rebuilding ratio} as the fraction of data (originally) stored at \emph{each} helper node that is sent to a replacement node, or to the repair center, in order to reconstruct the content of \emph{each} failed node.
+By slightly adapting the notation of~\cite{TamoWangBruck_ISIT2011}, we may define the \emph{rebuilding ratio} as the fraction of data (originally) stored at \emph{each} helper node that is sent to a RN, or to the repair center, in order to reconstruct the content of \emph{each} failed node.
 Most of the codes known in the literature have a rebuilding ratio of $1/(n-k)$, while Reed-Solomon codes with our repair schemes have a rebuilding ratio of $1/t \geq 1/\big(\log_{|B|}(n-k)+1\big)$.
 MDS codes with larger subpacketization levels allow for smaller rebuilding ratios at the cost of increasing encoding/decoding as well as code description complexities.

 We briefly review these results and compare them with the results described in the previous sections.